sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

    Note, of course, that this does depend on the model that the user specified.
 If the original ANOVA model doesn’t contain an interaction term for ``B * C``, then obviously it won’t appear in either the null or the alternative.
-But that’s true for Types I, II and III.
+But that’s true for Types 1, 2 and 3.
 They never include any terms that you *didn’t* include, but they make different choices about how to construct tests for the ones that you did include.

 .. [#]
-   I find it amusing to note that the default in R is Type I and the default in SPSS and jamovi is Type III.
+   I find it amusing to note that the default in R is Type 1 and the default in SPSS and jamovi is Type 3.
 Neither of these appeals to me all that much.
-Relatedly, I find it depressing that almost nobody in the psychological literature ever bothers to report which Type of tests they ran, much less the order of variables (for Type I) or the contrasts used (for Type III).
+Relatedly, I find it depressing that almost nobody in the psychological literature ever bothers to report which Type of tests they ran, much less the order of variables (for Type 1) or the contrasts used (for Type 3).
 Often they don’t report what software they used either.
 The only way I can ever make any sense of what people typically report is to try to guess from auxiliary cues which software they were using, and to assume that they never changed the default settings.
 Please don’t do this!
-Now that you know about these issues make sure you indicate what software you used, and if you’re reporting ANOVA results for unbalanced data, then specify what Type of tests you ran, specify order information if you’ve done Type I tests and specify contrasts if you’ve done Type III tests.
+Now that you know about these issues make sure you indicate what software you used, and if you’re reporting ANOVA results for unbalanced data, then specify what Type of tests you ran, specify order information if you’ve done Type 1 tests and specify contrasts if you’ve done Type 3 tests.
 Or, even better, do hypotheses tests that correspond to things you really care about and then report those!